fdegir/fdegir.github.io/about.md

 The initiatives I take part in aim to establish CI/CD principles and practices in the industry and across open source.
 [OPNFV Cross Community CI (XCI)](https://opnfv-releng-xci.readthedocs.io) Project started within OPNFV community during 2016 which I am the creator and technical lead of.
 XCI helped us to  pave the way for broader collaboration across different open source communities in CI/CD and Infrastructure area.
-This resulted in the creation of a new community named [OpenCI](https://openci.io/) in April 2018 which I am the co-founder of.
+This resulted in an initiative named [OpenCI](https://openci.io/) in April 2018.
+I am co-founder of this initiative.

+I am currently involved in [Continuous Delivery Foundation (CDF)](https://cd.foundation/) as contributor to Technical Oversight Committee (TOC).

 In following sections, you will find the list of talks I've given, webinars, panels and interviews I've taken part of and articles and blog posts I contributed to.